-The Lulo Diamond Resource was independently estimated and reconciled on a depletion and addition basis as at 31 December 2019 by external consultants, Z Star Mineral Resource Consultants (Pty) Ltd ("Z Star") of Cape Town, South Africa, updating the previous Lulo Diamond Resource dated 31 December 2018 (Refer ASX announcement 21 March 2019) (Table 1).
+The updated Lulo Diamond Resource was independently estimated and reconciled on a depletion and addition basis to 31 December 2020 by external consultants, Z Star Mineral Resource Consultants (Pty) Ltd ("Z Star") of Cape Town, South Africa (Table 1).

-The updated Lulo Diamond Resource was estimated after accounting for:
+The updated Lulo Diamond Resource was estimated after taking into account:

-- 12 months of mining depletion to 31 December 2019, during which time ~19,000 carats of high-value diamonds were recovered from ~286,000 bulk cubic metres of gravel; - The delineation of new or additional resources and improved knowledge of existing resource areas through an extensive ~6,100 hole auger drilling and pitting program; and - Diamond sales at prices above the previous resource modelled average value estimate dated 31 December 2018.
+- ➤ Mining depletion to 31 December 2020 by SML, during which time ~23,600 carats of diamonds were recovered from ~271,700 bulk cubic metres of gravel; - The delineation of new or additional resources and improved knowledge of existing resource areas through an extensive ~4,800 hole auger drilling and 770 hole pitting program; and - > Sales of diamonds produced during 2020.